re partly to thank for the shifting trend toward outdoor living.

 Want a pool but don’t have the space?
 Try a plunge pool.
 Even for those where space is not at a premium, many homeowners simply prefer the ease of maintenance that comes with a plunge pool, as well as the reduction in installation and running costs.

 Why build a simple retaining wall when it could be a bench seat, a retaining wall and an edible veggie patch all in one?
-Building of furniture into the outdoor space is cost effective, innovative, allows for increased versatility and another way of maximising space.
+Building furniture in the outdoor space is cost-effective, and innovation allows for increased versatility and is another way of maximising space.

-Outdoor lighting not only adds another aesthetic to built spaces, but it also enables these spaces to be used day and night.
-Gaining popularity is soft mood lighting created by small discreet LED or solar lights hidden under or above ground, spotlighting outdoor features such as benches and sculptures; with an increased use of self-sustaining solar lights to reduce carbon foot print.
+Outdoor lighting not only adds another aesthetic to built spaces, but also enables these spaces to be used day and night.
+Gaining popularity is soft mood lighting created by small discreet LED or solar lights hidden under or above ground, spotlighting outdoor features such as benches and sculptures; with increased use of self-sustaining solar lights to reduce carbon footprints.